-What is a short sale and how does it benefit you here in Hamilton?
+What is a short sale and how does it benefit you here in Ontario?

 If you’re thinking that question about yourself… great question!

-In this article we’ll dive into that question so you as a Hamilton ON home owner can tell what your options are during foreclosure or just if your home mortgage is underwater.
+In this article we’ll dive into that question so you as a Ontario ON home owner can tell what your options are during foreclosure or just if your home mortgage is underwater.

 What is a Short Sale and How Does it Benefit You?

 A short sale can be a smart way to mitigate foreclosure (here’s a great definition of what a foreclosure is in case you’re not sure) on a mortgage, although they can be difficult to attain in today’s market, they often prove to be a simpler way to resolve any debt left over from a loan.